Conference 2000

 11. General Business.

-The AGM will be followed by RNZIH award presentations.
+The AGM was followed by RNZIH award presentations.

-Minutes, reports, and proposed revisions to our Constitution will be circulated before the AGM.
+Minutes, reports, and proposed revisions to our Constitution was circulated before the AGM.

 Top of page